maghorbani/Hall-Effect-Simulation-COMSOL/README.md

 ### Simulation of a Hall Effect sensor

-*Mohammad Ali Ghorbani* - report for the project of *Advanced Solid State Physics* graduate course, presented by *Dr. Manavizadeh* @ KN Toosi University of Technology

 #### Introduction

 A suggested structure, as a Hall Effect sensor, is studied by simulation, using COMSOL Multiphysics